CodeTornato/Planning_Control_Carla/README.md

 Reference Line Generation:
-Reference Line is recorded with auto pilot in carla for this scenario
+Reference Line is recorded with auto pilot in carla for this scenario.